 As the name suggests, we will be faking our moves to create confusion among the opponent players in this strategy.
-This strategy works well when you are at the net.
+This strategy works well when you are on the net.

 For example, if you are moving for a shot on the right, move your body to give a glimpse that you are going to move to the left.

 As a result, your opponent will be alert for the left side, but it will surprise them when you hit the shot to the right.

 The other faking move could be, hit a low shot with the appearance that you are going to hit a higher one.

 These are just examples, you can try it differently to find out what works best in your scenario.

 Conclusion: Our Final Thoughts on Tennis Doubles Strategy

-If you want a summary of this article, good doubles strategy and communication are the keys to win more at doubles.
+If you want a summary of this article, good doubles strategy and communication are the keys to winning more at doubles.
 So far, we have shared 8 strategies for doubles, but it should not be limited to this.

 You can craft your strategy by mixing up the techniques and tips we discussed above.
 There is always room to improve your doubles game style.

-All you have to do is find the strategy that works for you and then improve it by practicing and take it to the next level.
+All you have to do is find the strategy that works for you and then improve it by practicing and taking it to the next level.

 I hope you enjoyed reading this article and must have learned something new.
 If yes, do share these tennis doubles strategies with your game partner or family and let them take advantage of this guide.